stihilus/simpleNote/README.md

-# Left - Minimalist Note-Taking App
+# simpleNote - Minimalist Note-Taking App

-Left is a simple, open-source, distraction-free writing application designed to help organize ideas.
+simpleNote, open-source, distraction-free writing application designed to help organize ideas.
 It's a lightweight, browser-based tool that focuses on simplicity and ease of use.

 ## Features